-There are some scary looking fines!
+There are some scary-looking fines!
 Specifically “evasion” and “text enablement” should scare anyone looking closely.
-Evasion is $1,000 but our sources have said it is only related to texting you REGISTER on 10DLC – essentially, if you’re using lots of campaigns/phone numbers on 10DLC to avoid spam filters they will be unhappy with you.
+Evasion is $1,000 but our sources have said it is only related to texting you REGISTER on 10DLC – essentially if you’re using lots of campaigns/phone numbers on 10DLC to avoid spam filters, they will be unhappy with you.
 Text Enablement looks like it refers to sending unregistered traffic, but according to our sources, this fine relates to systems much further in the back-end of sending texts that long pre-date 10DLC.
-Essentially, to actually get texts sent you need an ID with the carrier, and this fine applies if you don’t get the required verification before using that ID to send messages.
+To actually get texts sent, you need an ID with the carrier, and this fine applies if you don’t get the required verification before using that ID to send messages.

 What are throughput caps and how does it affect our organization?

 Throughput caps are the amount of text messages a particular brand can send daily (or per second to ATT phones).
-After October 1st, these will be heavily regulated by wireless companies.
 See the chart below for more information on what your type of organization should expect.

 |Campaign Use Case||Eligible Org Types||AT&T MPS||Verizon MPS||T-Mobile MPS||T-Mobile Daily Caps|